 Disclaimer: We want people to be safe.
 We are able to do this by educating the public on security threats and possible vulnerabilities.
-Please do not use the following information to exploit someone else’s security system or to try to gain access to unauthorized facilities.
+Please do not use the following information on how to clone an rfid key card to exploit someone else’s security system or to try to gain access to unauthorized facilities.

 One of the most commonly used technologies in the security industry is easier and cheaper to clone than you would ever imagine.
 I am talking about RFID key cards.
 Yes, the white card you were assigned when you started working in an office building.
 They look like this: